-Second, the Committee may from time to time use its authority under its charter to retain at the Company's expense one or more search firms to identify candidates (and to approve any such firms' fees and other retention terms).
-If the Committee retains one or more search firms, they may be asked to identify possible candidates who meet the minimum and desired qualifications established by the Committee and to undertake such other duties as the Committee may direct.
+Second, the Committee may from time to time use its authority under its charter to retain at the Company's expense one or more search firms to identify candidates possible candidates who meet the minimum and desired qualifications established by the Committee and to undertake such other duties as the Committee may direct.

-Candidates Proposed by Stockholders
+2. Candidates Proposed by Stockholders